 SMF may determine a new area of interest, and send a new subscription to the AMF with the new area of interest.

 SMF un-subscribes to "UE mobility event notification" service when PDU Session is released.

+A SMF may be configured with information on an Area of Interest to be monitored in order to decide whether to send DL data.